DreamingDevs/learn-spark-programming-with-databricks/docs/implementation.md

 Create [app.py](./../src/first-app-v2/app.py) which extends V1 version.
 All the configuration settings are placed in [spark.conf](./../src/first-app-v2/spark.conf) which is read by [lib/config.py](./../src/first-app-v2/lib/config.py).
 The `SparkConf` object is the applied to the `SparkSession`.

+> NOTE: Make sure the virtual env. is activated.

 ```
 cd learn-spark-programming-with-databricks
 cd src